 The film and TV industry in the U.S. is made up of 93,000 businesses, employing 2.6 million people and paying total wages of $177 billion.
 The industry generates $17.2 billion in exports.

 Producing for radio is still lucrative with ad spending expected to grow to $18.4 billion over the next four years.
 And, the relative newcomer, podcasts are experiencing a major growth in listenership every year.
-Podcast companies made $1.73bn in 2022.
-Revenues are expected to reach 2.56 billion dollars by 2024.
+Podcast companies made $1.73 billion in 2022.
+Revenues are expected to reach $2.56 billion by 2024.

 How to Start a Production Company — Checklist Download